Experimental Efficient Influence Sampling of Quantum Processes: Error analysis and decision threshold

 where $p_e\sim 0.0005$ for measuring $\mathbb{E}X_1$ (no interference) and $p_e\sim 0.005$ for measuring $\mathbb{E}X_2$ and $\mathbb{E}X_3$ (with interference).

-The HIQI algorithm proposed in the main text utilizes an error threshold $\delta$ to identify the high-influence qubits.
-To determine a suitable value for $\delta$, we performe Monte Carlo simulations of the influence samplers and influence bounds for a perfect identity process (i.e., no optical elements) on a path qubit.
+Identifying the high-influence qubits utilizes a decision threshold $\delta_0$.
+To determine a suitable value for $\delta_0$, we perform Monte Carlo simulations of the influence samplers and influence bounds for a perfect identity process (i.e., no optical elements) on a path qubit.
 This isolates the influence arising solely from systematic errors.
 We generate 100 simulated experimental setups, each with random retardation and optical axis misalignment errors for the wave plates, sampled from normal distributions with standard deviations equal to the typical error values.
 For each setup, we run 100 simulations of the influence samplers and bounds, incorporating normally distributed random setting angle errors for the wave plates and exponentially distributed random measurement errors ($p_e$) caused by interference drift.
-The results are presented in Fig.~\ref{SM_fig4_IS_simu}.
+The results are presented in figure~\ref{SM_fig7_IS_simu}.

-Our simulations suggest that $\delta=0.006$ effectively distinguishes genuine high-influence qubits affected by the quantum process from those primarily affected by SPAM and gate errors.
+Our simulations suggest that $\delta_0=0.006$ effectively distinguishes genuine high-influence qubits affected by the quantum process from those primarily affected by SPAM and gate errors.
 This value, consistent with the threshold used in our experiments, provides a balance between sensitivity to genuine influence and robustness against false identification due to experimental noise.